heptarch/heptarch.github.io/_posts/2023-12-02-hello world.md

 I offer no timelines because I am busy, lazy, and a perfectionist, in no particular order.
-Meanwhile, I hope to resume blogging about the marvels I find as I wander the hills and meadows of pattern space.
+Meanwhile, I hope to resume blogging about the gewgaws I find littering the hills and meadows of pattern space.
 Hope you can join me!